 What if 50% of my company’s activities occur in Hong Kong, and 50% outside?

 In certain cases where half of the company’s business is located in Hong Kong, and the other half outside the city, then the company can claim an apportionment of 50:50 of its profits taxable.
 However the activities of the business should be separable, and different parts of the company.

 After reading all about tax claims for offshore status for Hong Kong companies, if you are still unsure whether your company can successfully claim offshore profits tax exemption, look no further.

 Even though this tax advice for offshore profits is traditionally handled by the Big 4 accounting firms, their fees can be many times higher than other service providers.
 That and finding a reputable firm to handle these offshore cases can be tricky, as most local Hong Kong CPAs only process audits for local firms.

 Startupr has years of experience handling offshore tax claims with a high success rate for our companies and their offshore activities.
 Reach out to Startupr for us to start reviewing your case.

 How can Startupr help you?

 We at Startupr can assist you in reviewing your company’s business activities to explore the possibility of a successful claim for offshore status; before your incorporate, mid-year, or at the close of the financial year end.

 We can also provide you more information on the process and steps for obtaining offshore status.
-Over the years we have a high success rate for offshore profits tax exemptions for tax query letters for our clients for those conducting their business outside Hong Kong.
+Over the years we have over a 98% success rate for offshore profits tax exemptions for tax query letters for our clients for those conducting their business outside Hong Kong.